 Director, Civil Exchange

-Caroline has over twenty-five years experience, including working at the highest levels in Government and the wider public and voluntary sectors.
+Caroline has over thirty years experience, including working at the highest levels in Government and the wider public and voluntary sectors.

-In government, Caroline developed new policies and services in a number of Departments and advised many Ministers, including working as the Private Secretary for Home Affairs to two Prime Ministers.
-At the Treasury, she advised the Chancellor on public sector priorities and reformed the public expenditure system.
-At the Department for Education and Skills, she won new funding from the Treasury for innovative new childcare services and worked closely with voluntary organisations and local authorities to deliver them on the ground.
+In government, Caroline was the first female Private Secretary at No 10, working as Private Secretary to two Prime Ministers, Margaret Thatcher and then John Major, between 1989-1991.
+At the Treasury, she advised the Chancellor on public sector priorities and reformed the public expenditure system, and also worked to improve the culture and working practices of that department.
+At the Department for Education and Skills, she oversaw an expansion of childcare and early years education, working closely with voluntary organisations and local authorities to deliver services on the ground.

-Caroline was the Chief Executive of the Equal Opportunities Commission between 2002 and 2007, an NDPB which promoted equal opportunities between men and women; and then moved on to become Chief Executive of Refugee and Migrant Justice, a not for profit organisation providing legal advice to asylum seekers, between 2007 and 2010.
-Over this period, Caroline successfully campaigned to improve the rights of women and families and the treatment of refugees.
-She also worked with the support of a number of charitable trusts to improve the capacity of the refugee sector to influence the government and public opinion.
+In the wider public service and voluntary sector, she was the Chief Executive of the Equal Opportunities Commission between 2002 and 2007, a statutory body which promoted equal opportunities between men and women; and then moved on to become Chief Executive of Refugee and Migrant Justice, a not for profit organisation providing legal advice to asylum seekers, between 2007 and 2010.

 Associate, Civil Exchange